 1970: Free released their third studio album, Fire and Water.
 It became the group’s breakthrough release and first LP to enter the top 60 in the UK, reaching #2.
 It was also the group’s only top 40 album in the US, where it peaked at #17.

 1971: Don McLean’s eight-and-a-half-minute-long epic “American Pie” debuted on radio station WNEW in New York.
-The single rose to #1 in US early the following year.
+The single rose to #1 in the US early the following year.

 1974: The self-titled debut album by English supergroup Bad Company was released, featuring former members of Free Paul Rodgers and Simon Kirke, former Mott the Hoople guitarist Mick Ralphs, and ex-King Crimson bassist Boz Burrell.